rapiz1/.github/profile/README.md

-I chose this username when I was a teenager , but now I’m going with something simpler and more natural—just my initials: [@yujqiao](https://github.com/yujqiao)
+I chose this username when I was a teenager, but now I’m going with something simpler and more natural—just my initials: [@yujqiao](https://github.com/yujqiao)